Hector

 In Greek mythology, Hector (/ˈhɛktər/; Ἕκτωρ, /el/) was a Trojan prince, a hero, and the greatest warrior for Troy during the Trojan War.
 He is a major character in Homer's Iliad, where he leads the Trojans and their allies in the defense of Troy, killing countless Greek warriors.
-He is ultimately killed in single combat by the Greek hero Achilles, who proceeds to drag his dead body around the city of Troy behind his chariot.
+He is ultimately killed in single combat by the Greek hero Achilles, who proceeds to drag his dead body around Patroclus' funerary bier.